focus-editor/focus/LOG.md

     - Custom title bar (currently too much work and not very robust)

 - Finder improvements:
-    + While the initial scan is still in progress, display something that says so when the widget opens
-    + Fix the crash when searching by whitespace
-    + When jumping to file, make sure the positions are still valid
-    + Cut lines so that the match is on the screen
-        + Figure out how many characters can fit into the code section
-        + If cut on the left, add an ellipsis
-        + If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
-        + Always cut the invisible part on the right off
-    + Understand why memory usage sometimes jumps to 1Gb
-    + Don't search in deleted buffers
-    + Hold any buffer refreshes while there's an active search request
-    + If any buffer is modified, remember that so that finder can search again when it opens next time.
-    + Highlight modified buffers
-    + Enlarge finder on Ctrl+Shift+L
     - Have an extra input for filtering by file path
     - Case-sensitive search